italk Telecom broadband review 2024

-iTalk Telecom offers a standard broadband package and two fibre options – and all three promise speeds roughly the same as those offered by pretty much every other UK broadband provider, except for Virgin Media.
+iTalk Telecom offers a standard broadband package, two fibre options, and two three full fibre options – its standard and fibre speeds are roughly the same as those offered by pretty much every other UK broadband provider, except for Virgin Media. iTalk Broadband veers off however by offering full fibre packages of 50Mbps, 100Mbps and 250Mbps in addition, making its overall offering somewhat confusing at first glance.

 Simply Broadband is iTalk Telecom’s standard package.
-It is described as perfect for the “casual internet user on a budget”.
-It offers average download speeds of between 6-15Mbps with a guaranteed 3Mbps.
-This is more than enough to do the basics online including internet banking, shopping and watching Netflix.
+It is described as perfect for the 'casual internet user on a budget'.
+It offers average download speeds of 10Mbps with a guaranteed 3Mbps.
+This is enough to do the basics online including internet banking, shopping and watching Netflix (just about).
+But we don't believe it's enough for most households, and equally we don't believe £28.99 for speeds this slow is particularly 'budget' compared to ADSL from other providers.